As easy as pie – the same applies to configuring and setting the Karoo 2!

 - For multiple sensors of the same type, the priority (order) can be changed via drag & drop.

-When switching on, a threshold value can be set below which the auto-pause is activated.
-It is important to be careful that the auto-pause is not activated later, e.g. during an extremely slow crawl up a slope … so it is best to leave it at 0.0.
+When enabling (recommended), a threshold value can be set.
+Below this value, auto-pause is activated.
+It is important to be careful, auto-pause should not be activated e.g. during an extremely slow crawl up a slope … so it is best to fine tune the threshold or leave it at 0.0.

 Do not be surprised if the display goes off after 30 seconds without interaction during a ride … then this setting is probably the culprit – so it might be better to deactivate it (unless you want to save battery).